Friday, 8 August 2025

 743b days at beginning of session (Boris & Friends just outside of Liwil)

-Join us for session Three-Hundred-and-Six when we ask the questions:
+Join us for session Three-Hundred-and-Ten when we ask the questions:

 Tale of the Tape